MasterAar/almost-self-driving/README.md

 - `EMAIL_SENDER` is the email that notifications are sent from.
 This email needs to be configured with a Google API.
 - `EMAIL_TO` is the email that notifications are sent to.
 This does *not need to be configued for anything.*

+note that linux uses forward slashes like a reasonable human being instead of those retarted backslashes so feel free to add proper filepaths

 If you have any questions, please contact Aaron (MasterAar).
 This is poorly built code, and will probably fail on other machines.

 ## Linux specific rubbish